cms-opendata-workshop/workshop-lesson-luminosity/_episodes/03-calculating-luminosity.md

 ---
 title: "Calculating luminosity"
-teaching: 10
+teaching: 15
 exercises: 10
 questions:
 - "How do I calculate luminosity?"
+- "How do I calculate luminosity for only 'good' data?"
 objectives:
-- "Know how to calculate luminosity"
+- "Know how to calculate luminosity and understand how to do this for only 'good' data"
 keypoints:
 - "One can calculate luminosity offline using the `brilcalc` tool"
+- "By using the lists of validated runs one can calculate luminosity for data which is certified as 'good for physics'"
 ---
 > ## Important note
 > It is important that you use the `-c web` option when running `brilcalc`.